This information will help you get ready for your myelogram at MSK.

 Side effects

 You may get a headache after your myelogram.
 Sometimes this headache may make you feel nauseous (feeling like you might throw up).
-If you do get a headache, you can try the following things:
+If you do get a headache, you can lie down, or try these things.

-Don’t take NSAIDs such as ibuprofen (Advil®, Motrin®) for 24 hours after your myelogram.
+Do not take NSAIDs such as ibuprofen (Advil®, Motrin®) for 24 hours after your myelogram.
 NSAIDs can cause bleeding and keep the needle insertion site from healing properly.
-Read How To Check if a Medicine or Supplement Has Aspirin, Other NSAIDs, Vitamin E, or Fish Oil for more information.
+Read How To Check if a Medicine or Supplement Has Aspirin, Other NSAIDs, Vitamin E, or Fish Oil to learn more.

 You can continue your usual diet after your myelogram, unless your healthcare provider gives you other instructions.